make time for marketing

 Time…it’s one of the biggest struggles for small business owners, how to find it so you can get all those marketing tasks done.

-In this guest post, Belinda from Better than Busy shares how to create that much needed time so that you can prioritise your most important marketing tasks.
+In this guest post, Belinda from Better than Busy shares how to make time for marketing so that you can prioritise your most important marketing tasks.

 It’s hard to enjoy your business when you’re drowning in a deluge of urgent tasks and you are so busy responding and reacting that planning, looking for opportunities or (dare I say it?!)
 RELAXING seem out of the question.

-I’m going to help you find time for those important but not (yet!) urgent tasks like planning, talking with your community and looking for potential collaboration and promotion opportunities.
+I’m going to help you make time for marketing, to find time for those important but not (yet!) urgent tasks like planning, talking with your community and looking for potential collaboration and promotion opportunities.
 Who knows, you might even find a few minutes for the mystical unicorns RELAXATION and CALM.

 Sound like a plan?